 For many years now, the role of procurement within organizations has been viewed as a necessary but static business layer.
 Focusing specifically on reducing supplier costs and improving business spending visibility was typically where the priority list started and ended for procurement teams.
 In this previous reality, getting a seat at the executive table was hard to imagine for many procurement professionals since their strategic business and continuity planning involvement was limited at best.
 In 2020, however, everything changed.

 New disruptors driving innovation and change in procurement

 Following the outset of the COVID-19 pandemic, many businesses were left scratching their heads as to how to exist in an alternate reality of primarily remote workforces, scarce resource availability, and growing supply chain risks.
-However, while these challenges have no doubt been difficult for many to overcome, they have also forced an unprecedented evolution for procurement.
+However, while these challenges have no doubt been difficult for many to overcome, they have also forced an unprecedented evolution for procurement management.

 Today, procurement is being asked by organizations to pave a new path for business growth and sustainability.
-By positioning procurement as a staple for operational resilience, organizations now rely on their procurement teams to provide actionable and transforming business insights around supply chain risk, resource continuity, and contractual liabilities.
+By positioning procurement as a staple for operational resilience, organizations now rely on their procurement teams to provide actionable and transforming business insights around supply chain risk, resource continuity, strategic sourcing, and contractual liabilities.

 Leveraging technology to seize new business opportunities